riiiiiiiiiina0/tab-talk/README.md

 # 🗂️💬 TabTalk

-A browser extension for any **Chromium-based browser** (Chrome, Edge, Brave, etc.) that lets you **chat with your open browser tabs**.
-Because it piggybacks on the ChatGPT/Gemini/Claude/Perplexity service you already using, there's **no extra subscription to buy and no API keys to paste** – just use the LLM service you already pay for.
-Select a couple of pages, hit the extension action button and watch them appear inside ChatGPT/Gemini/Claude/Perplexity as handy Markdown attachments.
-Perfect for asking things like:

-- "Summarise these docs"
-- "Compare these products"
-- "Explain this blog post like I'm 5"
+TabTalk is a browser extension for Chromium-based browsers (Chrome, Edge, Brave, etc.) that enables you to chat with your open browser tabs.
+It integrates seamlessly with your existing AI chat service subscriptions such as ChatGPT, Gemini, Claude, or Perplexity, eliminating the need for additional fees or API keys.

 <a href="https://buymeacoffee.com/riiiiiiiiiina" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>